Generic name: ambrisentan [ AM-bri-SEN-tan ]

 Recommended forms of birth control forms include:

 one hormone form (birth control pill, skin patch, implant, vaginal ring, or injection) plus 1 barrier form (condom, diaphragm with spermicide, or cervical cap with spermicide);

 a condom and a female barrier form together (diaphragm with spermicide, or cervical cap with spermicide); or

 a partner's vasectomy plus 1 hormone form or 1 barrier form.

 Letairis comes with patient instructions about acceptable forms of birth control to use while taking this medicine.
 Follow these directions carefully.
-Ask your doctor about the use of emergency contraception if you have unprotected sex or if you believe your form of contraception has failed.
+Ask your doctor about emergency contraception if you have unprotected sex or if you believe your contraception has failed.